 - Take all unwanted and out-of-date medicines back to the pharmacy

 Big Tent is a VCSE (Voluntary Community Social Enterprise) alliance of emotional wellbeing and mental health providers for children and young people aged 8-18 within Somerset, operating under a quality and safety assurance process.
 The Big Tent, funded by CCG and facilitated by Young Somerset, is designed to broker the best local solution for a child / young person’s needs, making it easy for them, their parents / carers, and professionals to access support.
 The Big Tent operates within localities, building awareness and partnerships with statutory organisations (including GP surgeries, CAMHS, schools) so that they can signpost effectively.
 Visit their website on how to join.

 We now ask that all women complete the maternity online self-referral form via our Musgrove Park Hospital website.

-- Complete on line form ( this will enable the midwife to contact you to make your 1st appointment)
+- Complete the online form ( this will enable the midwife to contact you to make your 1st appointment)

-- Submit the form and then visit nhs.uk (search screening in pregnancy) to access important information which you will need to read before your 1st appointment (this information may also be available in a screening booklet inside your folder)
+- Submit the form and visit the screening tests during pregnancy page on the NHS website to access important information which you will need to read before your 1st appointment (this information may also be available in a screening booklet inside your folder)

 Please bring your booking folder and all the documents with you to your 1st appointment